 Private Internet Access is one of the cheapest VPNs on the market – there’s no competition here.
 You can get PIA for 1 month ($9.95), 12 months ($5.99/month billed every 12 months), or 24 months ($3.49/month billed every 24 months).
 IPVanish is a bit more expensive: 1 month ($10.00), 3 months ($8.99 a month billed every 3 months), or 12 months ($6.49 billed every 12 months).

 IPVanish vs Private Internet Access – which is better?

 The IPVanish VS Private Internet Access battle comes to an end and we are ready to declare the winner.

 Both are valid choices, but here’s our take:

 It’s clear that IPVanish is the more polished product.
 However, we’re more inclined to trust in PIA’s respect for privacy.
-Also, it’s two times cheaper.
+Also, it’s slightly cheaper.
 If you’re looking for the fastest, safest VPN – there are better choices out there.
 Finding another decent VPN at PIA’s price may be a lot tougher.

 Read our full reviews: